Xriuk/NeatMapper/src/NeatMapper/README.md

 mapper.Map<IList<Category>, ICollection<CategoryDto>>(myCategories, myCategoryDtos);
 ```

-This works with (mostly) all collections, interfaces, even read-only and custom ones.
+This works with (mostly) all collections, interfaces, even read-only and custom ones (provided that they have a parameterless constructor).

 The only limitation is that you cannot map to an existing read-only collection.